How Can I Protect My Right To Vote?

 Verify that your polling site hasn’t changed.
 “You don’t want to head to the local elementary school, and it turns out that your polling place is now actually the high school across town,” says Jackson.

 People with disabilities, the elderly, and those with language barriers are generally entitled to on-site assistance as long as the helper is not trying to influence their vote.
-In Missouri, Crisafulli says, curbside voting is available for individuals who feel they can’t make it into the polling place.
-“We’ve actually helped many people figure out how to vote the day of election when they are in the hospital or they have some kind of emergency, but they want to exercise their right to vote,” she adds.
+In Missouri, Crisafulli says, curbside voting is available for people who feel they can’t make it into the polling place.
+“We’ve actually helped many people figure out how to vote the day of the election when they are in the hospital, or they have some kind of emergency, but they want to exercise their right to vote.”

 5. If You Have a Felony Conviction, Check Your State’s Rules for Restoring Voting Rights

-Kane notes that the system is especially confusing in Florida, where the government has not made it easy for released prisoners, who should be able to restore their voting rights if they pay restitution for their crimes, to find out what and to whom they owe.
+Kane notes that the system is especially confusing in Florida, where the government has not made it easy for released prisoners to vote.
+Released prisoners can restore their voting rights if they pay restitution for their crimes.
+But it can be hard to find out what they owe and to whom to pay it.

-On the flip side, as Kenney points out, the law is much easier to navigate in Massachusetts, where felons lose their right to vote only while they’re incarcerated and automatically regain it once they’ve done their time.
+On the flip side, as Kenney points out, the law is much easier to navigate in Massachusetts, where felons lose their right to vote only while they’re incarcerated and automatically regain it once they’ve completed their sentence.

-If You’re Registered to Vote But Turned Away on Election Day, Don’t Leave—Ask for a Provisional Ballot
+If You’re Turned Away on Election Day — Ask for a Provisional Ballot

 No matter how well you prepare, it’s still possible to run into a problem when you show up to vote.
-But you do have recourse.
+But you do have options.
+Generally, you can use a provisional ballot to vote if there is a problem with your ballot or registration.

-“I’ve had clients where [poll workers] can’t find their name because there’s some kind of administrative error,” Bell says, noting a situation in Florida involving a number of voters who were turned away.
+“I’ve had clients where [poll workers] can’t find their name because there’s some kind of administrative error,” Bell says.
 “The polling place would tell them, ‘You don’t live here anymore.
 You’ve got to go back up to Jacksonville,’ and this is in South Florida.
-That is not feasible to be done on election day, and we had to get the director of the board of elections for the entire county involved to admonish the polling places.
+That is not feasible on election day.
+We had to get the director of the board of elections for the entire county involved to admonish the polling places.
 And they finally got to vote.”

 What To Do If You See Voter Intimidation

-Outright intimidation, such as using harassing language or peering over your shoulder while you vote, is considered a felony in some states and should be reported to a nonpartisan poll watcher, legal volunteer, or even the local police.
+Outright intimidation, such as using harassing language or peering over your shoulder while you vote, is a felony in some states.
+Report intimidation to a nonpartisan poll watcher, legal volunteer, or the local police.
 “In recent elections, we’ve seen emotions running hotter and hotter,” says Kane.

-If you see someone else being bullied, Bell says, “You have a duty and responsibility to make sure they can get the proper help.
+If you see someone facing intimidation, Bell says, “You have a duty and responsibility to make sure they can get the proper help.
 We’re all citizens in it together.
 It’s not just about you.”

-Since election interference comes in many forms, it’s worth noting that employers shouldn’t pressure workers to vote a certain way, even if it’s legal in that state.
+Election interference comes in many forms.
+Employers shouldn’t pressure workers to vote a certain way, even if it’s legal in that state.
 “It’s just not worth it,” Jackson says.
 “If you’re the employee, you should feel comfortable that your vote is your own.”

 Although it’s become a political talking point, voter fraud is “exceedingly rare,” Silhan says.
 “There has been a lot of noise around the issue, but I think it is safe to say that it is essentially a non-issue.”

-Visit the Super Lawyers directory to find a voting rights attorney in your area for legal advice defending your constitutional right to vote.
-To learn more about this area of law, see our civil rights overview.
+Voters need to be proactive in protecting their voting rights.
+Visit the Super Lawyers directory to find a voting rights attorney in your area for legal advice defending your civil right to vote.

 What do I do next?